lucab85/redfish-iso/README.md

 - 🎯 **Smart discovery** - Automatically finds the correct VirtualMedia endpoint
 - ⚡ **Fast execution** - Completes in seconds with proper error handling
 - 🛡️ **Exit codes** - Scriptable with standard exit codes
+- 💡 **Smart power management** - Automatically powers on if server is off, reboots if on

 ## Requirements